 In case there is an actual emergency, the monitoring company will notify the proper emergency response personnel in your location.
 These are the police, firefighters, and paramedics.
-The monitoring company will also try to maintain communication with you until the emergency team arrives in your place.
+The monitoring company will also try to maintain communication with you until the emergency team arrives at your place.

-Monitored systems usually allow for you to be notified by text message and even email once a security breach occurs.
+Monitored systems usually allow you to be notified by text message and even email once a security breach occurs.

 Non-monitored Security Systems: There are many do-it-yourself security systems available today that don’t have professionally monitored services.
 A loud alarm will sound in case there is really a home intrusion that is happening when you have this kind of security system.
 You should immediately contact the police, fire department, and other emergency response personnel by dialing 911.

 These kinds of systems may or may not allow text messages or even email notifications to be sent to the homeowner in case there is a security breach depending on your provider and the system you chose.

 What are the advantages of having a home security system?

 Various studies show homes without security systems when compared to homeowners with professionally monitored systems are most likely to be entered by intruders since they are opportunistic by nature and are in the continuous hunt for easy targets.